Global Accessibility Issues

 User Groups Impacted

 Including a document title benefits all people as it allows them quickly and easily identify whether the information contained in the webpage is relevant to their needs.
-It also make navigating browser tabs easier as the document title for each webpage is displayed in the webpage tab.
+It also makes navigating browser tabs easier as the document title for each webpage is displayed in the webpage tab.
 People with disabilities that may be impacted the most are:

 • People with certain cognitive, language and learning disabilities who use text-to-speech software